ashx3/telco_churn_prediction/README.md

 ![types of customers](/images/customer_types.jpg)

 # Problems arising in order to retain
-- Companies need to invest (expense costs) to get new customers
+- __Investment Costs:__ <br>
+Companies have to invest significant resources and expenses to acquire new customers, making it crucial to retain existing ones to maximize return on investment.

+- __Loss of Investment:__ <br>
-- When a customer leaves the service (churns), it indicates a loss of investment
+When a customer leaves the service (churns), it signifies a loss of the investment made in acquiring that customer.
+Retaining customers becomes essential to avoid such losses.

-- Cost, time and effort need to be channelled to replace customers who have left the service
+- __Replacement Efforts:__ <br>
+Losing customers requires redirecting cost, time, and effort to replace them, which can be resource-intensive and impact overall efficiency.

+- __Acquisition vs. Retention:__ <br>
-- Acquiring new customers is often more difficult and more expensive than retaining customers
+Acquiring new customers is not only difficult but also more expensive compared to retaining existing customers.
+Hence, a strong focus on customer retention is vital for sustainable growth and profitability.

-- On Harvard Business Review page, they said __"Acquiring a new customer is anywhere from 5 to 25 times more expensive than retaining an existing one"
+- On Harvard Business Review page, they said __"Acquiring a new customer is anywhere from 5 to 25 times more expensive than retaining an existing one"__

 ![Harvard Business Review reference page](/images/harvard_business_review.jpg)

 # Objectives
+- __Predictive Modeling:__<br>
-- Predict whether customers will continue to use the service or will leave the service
+Develop a predictive model to forecast whether customers are likely to continue using the service or churn.

-- Understanding the customer behaviours:
-    - What keeps customers using the service
-    - What makes customers leave the service
+- __Understanding Customer Behaviors:__ <br>
+Gain insights into customer behaviors by analyzing patterns and factors that influence customer retention and churn.

+- __Retention Strategies:__ <br>
+Use the model to identify key factors that contribute to customer retention and design effective retention strategies to reduce churn rates.

 # Attribute Information